Chastity Play

 In practice

-Chastity play is expressed through negotiated rules about permitted activity, the optional use of a wearable device (commonly a cage or belt), and an agreed arrangement in which one partner holds the symbolic or literal "key."
+Chastity play is expressed through negotiated rules about permitted activity, the optional use of a wearable device, and an agreed arrangement in which one partner holds the key.
 Periods of denial may last hours, days, or much longer by agreement, and the dynamic is frequently combined with tease-and-denial, dominance and submission, and aftercare.
 Open communication, hygiene checks, and the freedom to end the arrangement at any time are standard.
 It is non-explicit at the level of dynamic: the eroticism lies in the control and anticipation, not in any particular act.

 Psychology